tinoha/omada-controller/README.md

 Container image for running TP-Link's [Omada Software Controller](https://www.tp-link.com/us/business-networking/omada-sdn-controller) to manage [Omada SDN network devices](https://www.tp-link.com/us/business-networking/all-omada/).

-## About omada-controller image
+## About the Omada-Controller Image

-Image is built by installing standard TP-Link provided Omada Controller [software package](https://www.tp-link.com/us/support/download/omada-software-controller/) `*.deb` and its dependencies on a supported Ubuntu OS version (base image).
+The image is built by installing TP-Link's standard Omada Controller [software package](https://www.tp-link.com/us/support/download/omada-software-controller/) `*.deb` and its dependencies on a supported Ubuntu OS base image.
 No modifications were done to the original TP-Link provided software or files.
 Control (start/stop/status) of the Omada controller is implemented by utilizing the original `tpeap` script.

 Image is built and tested with rootless Podman containers.
 However, as the omada control script `tpeap` can only be run as user root, `sudo` is used for invoking the script.
 Otherwise the container runs as non-root user (omada).
 Some extra linux capabilities are given to the container (`--cap-add`).

-## Usage
+## Usage on Docker/Podman

 ### Start & Stop

-Here is an example how to start and stop the controller.
-If you are using docker just replace the word podman with docker.
+Here is an example of how to start and stop the controller.
+If you are using Docker, replace the word podman with docker.

 ```bash
 podman run -d \